 There are several guides all over the Internet but we have come up with an exhaustive guide to pivot your accounting operations to cope up with COVID-19 without taking much financial damage.

-- This can be done by analysing the financial statements of the company through financial ratios.
+This can be done by analyzing the financial statements of the company through financial ratios.

 – Reach out to your debtors and ask them to pay you in advance.

 – Invoice as soon as the product or service is delivered.

 – Reduce debts by prompting customers to pay at the point of purchase.

 – Seek for payment extensions to your credit terms with your suppliers.